DENIS Y. BOULET

 He graduated with a Bachelor of Arts with a major in History and a minor in Economics from St. Thomas University in Fredericton.
 As a student, he took part in the movement against shale gas in 2013.

 In his community, Denis has taken part of various committees related to local history and museums since 2006.
-He was also part of an advisory committee for the local service district of Saint-François in 2012, and was an early voice in favour of creating the new rural community of Upper Madawaska.
+He was also part of an advisory committee for the local service district of Saint-François in 2012, and was an early voice in favour of creating the new rural community of Haut-Madawaska.

 Denis has occupied different jobs: seasonal worker at the family farm, customer service representative, as well as caretaker for special needs adults and people with reduced mobility.
 In everything he has done, Denis has found happiness in service to others, his neighbours.
-Like many young people in Upper Madawaska, Denis has also worked in the poultry industry as a pressure washer operator in different poultry farms in the region.
+Like many young people in Haut-Madawaska, Denis has also worked in the poultry industry as a pressure washer operator in different poultry farms in the region.